 Moist and dry samples slake in water.

-Densipans occur in soils with siliceous parent materials.
+Densipans occur in soils with felsic parent materials.
 The strength is due to a close-fit arrangement of sand and silt-sized quartz particles.
 It differs from a duripan by lack of cementation.

 Distinct topsoil